cdapio/coopr/docs/docs/source/rest/rpc.rst

  /bootstrap

+Normally, a bootstrap is only allowed if the tenant is in an completely clean state, meaning there are no providers, hardware types, image types, services, cluster templates, or plugin resources.
+The tenant admin can force a potentially destructive bootstrap by setting a variable in the request body.
-The body is a JSON Object containing one optional key ``overwrite`` which indicates whether or not data from the superadmin should overwrite existing data.
-By default it is false, meaning an entity from the superadmin will be skipped if it already exists in the tenant account, even if the entities themselves have different values.
+The body is a JSON Object containing one optional key ``force`` which indicates whether or not superadmin data should be copied regardless of the state of the tenant.
+This will overwrite any existing data.

 POST Parameters
 ^^^^^^^^^^^^^^^^